Definition of Commercial Loan

 Eligibility for Commercial Loans

 - Private bankers generally provide commercial loans.
-The first and foremost requirement is that the borrower should have a good credit score (say 680+).
+The first and foremost requirement is that the borrower has a good credit score (680+).

 - The balance sheet and statement of profit and loss account need to be strong.
 Each lender has criteria for the amount of revenue.
 If your business qualifies for that criterion, you would be eligible.

 - Collateral is required to secure the loan.
 The value of the collateral is dependent on the amount of loan required.
-Generally, the value of collateral should be at least 60% of the loan amount.
+Generally, the collateral value should be at least 60% of the loan amount.
 Still, this figure varies from a case-to-case basis and from one lender to another.

 - Bankers also see the number of years the company has been in the business.
 Generally, a minimum of 2 years of business history is required.